kovapatrik/homebridge-blueair-purifier/README.md

 ### Features

 - **Simple Login Mechanism** - all you need is your username and password to get started.
-- **Automatic detection and configuration of multiple BlueAir devices.** By default - all of your supported devices are made available in HomeKit.
+- **Semi-automatic detection and configuration of multiple BlueAir devices.** By default - all of your supported devices are made available in HomeKit.

+## Known Issues

+- **Air quality readings** - the plugin may not always report the correct air quality readings (like PM 2.5) due to the BlueAir API limitations.
+The solution for this issue is in progress.

 ## Plugin Configuration